u01ai11/MouseView.js/README.md

 # MouseView.js
 Attentional mouse tracking.
 Alternative to online eye tracking.

+This is very much a work in progress, so please **don't use this in production** yet.
+You have been warned.

 Demo available [here](https://mouseview.netlify.app/demo.html)

 # Getting Started

 MouseView.js is designed to inject a layer over a webpage.
-Simply include the script on in your websites head tag.
+Simply include the script on in your websites **body** tag.

 The most up-to-date one is hosted on netlify:
 ```HTML